 The inheritance tax is in addition to the federal estate tax.
 If an individual passes away in New Jersey with an estate less than $11,400,000, the exemption amount, there is no obligation towards federal estate tax.
 Residents in New Jersey were previously required to pay an estate tax, but the tax was repealed in 2018.

-- There were not witnesses present to the signing
+There were no witnesses present at the signing

 If you are a beneficiary to an estate and wish to seek more information about your rights, contact Velasco Law Office today.